When and How to Express Your Cat's Anal Glands · Kinship

 6. Lift the tail and locate the glands.

-After lifting the tail straight up, it’s easiest to put the tips of your thumb and forefinger on either side of the tail base (over the cat’s pelvis), then move them down until you’re no longer pushing on the tail.
+After lifting the tail straight up, it’s easiest to put the tips of your thumb and forefinger on either side of the tail base (over the back half of your cat’s pelvis), then move them down until you’re no longer pushing on the tail.
 You should be over the rectum at this point, so slide those fingers toward the rear until you feel the thicker tissue of the anus.
 The anal glands are small, round sacs that are located on either side of the anus.
 They will feel like small, firm peas if they’re full.

 7. Push on the glands to express them.